Events Look at Wildly Colored Critters, Mysterious N. Oregon Coast Lighthouse

 History & Hops is a series of local history discussions hosted by the Seaside Museum on the last Thursday of each month, September through May, at Seaside Brewing Co., 861 Broadway.

 Preserving Seaside’s History since 1974, the Seaside Museum and Historical Society is a non-profit educational institution with the mission to collect, preserve and interpret materials illustrative of the history of Seaside and the surrounding area.
 The museum is located at 570 Necanicum Drive, Seaside and is open Monday through Saturday from 10 a.m. to 3 p.m.
 More information can be found at www.seasideoregonuseum.com.
+Where to stay for these events - Where to eat - Map and Virtual Tour